hiitiger/goverlay/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/sgi7go37f72f52a5?svg=true)](https://ci.appveyor.com/project/hiitiger/goverlay)

 ## game overlay solution
+* based on DirectX hook, draw in game

-use the power of web/WPF/Qt to inject any app to overlay in your game
+* support any GUI framework, use the power of web/WPF/Qt to inject any app to overlay in your game
+* easy window management
+* input intercept

 ## screenshot